priyeshpatel/habhub-chase-car-tracker/README.md

 This app is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.pexat.habhub.chasecartracker).

 ## Authors
 Written by Priyesh Patel.
+Artwork by Daniel Saul.
 See AUTHORS for more information.

 ## ChangeLog
 See CHANGELOG.md.